Close ILTakeCare Suggestion

 Policy purchase, claims, renewal & more

-Is Almond Good for Pregnancy?
+Are Almonds Good for Pregnancy?

-• 2 min read
+• 3 min read

-• 6960 views
+• 8239 views

-It is quite common for pregnant women to ask: is almond good for pregnancy?
+It is quite common for pregnant women to ask: is almonds good for pregnancy?
 The answer is firmly yes, and doctors suggest its intake for the proper development of the baby and the mother’s health.
 However, some people believe it can produce heat within the body.
 We must tell you such claims don’t have any scientific evidence.
 You should only rely on an expert’s opinion.
 For personalised diet suggestions, consult your doctor or nutritionist.
 Here, we will look at the advantages of including almonds in your pregnancy diet.

 It is absolutely recommended to have almonds during pregnancy.
 We will explore why you should incorporate these nuts into your diet and the doctor's recommended quantity for optimum health benefits during this exciting phase in your life.

-• Almonds contain folic acid in abundance, a vital nutrient essential for the foetus’s neurological growth.
+Almonds contain folic acid in abundance, a vital nutrient essential for the foetus’s neurological growth.
 Consuming almonds also prevents several birth defects.

-• Fibres in almonds help prevent blood sugar fluctuations and optimise high blood pressure during gestation.
+Fibres in almonds help prevent blood sugar fluctuations and optimise high blood pressure during gestation.
 Carbohydrates and dietary fats minimise inflammation and oxidative stress and optimise blood sugar.

-• Iron in almonds helps improve the foetus’s immunity and heart development.
+Iron in almonds helps improve the foetus’s immunity and heart development.
 It also helps transport oxygen through the mother’s body to the baby; this helps pregnant women fight tiredness.

-• Almonds also help to maintain a healthy weight.
+Almonds also help to maintain a healthy weight.
 Magnesium in almonds strengthens the bones and teeth of a baby.
-It improves foetal growth, stimulates enzyme function and ensures the overall health of pregnant women.
+It improves foetal growth, stimulates enzyme function, and ensures the overall health of pregnant women.

 Conclusion